Using complex gestures in a SwiftUI ScrollView

 }

-We are however still missing some functionality, such as detecting when a button is released.
+We still miss some functionality, such as detecting when a button is released.
 This can’t be done within the style, since the style gesture may be cancelled, so let’s define a button that will apply the style and fill out these missing parts.

 How to handle gesture releases